ethz-asl/moma/moma_controllers/moma_ocs2/README.md

 ### moma_ocs2

 This package provides an interface to ocs2 for control of a mobile manipulator. `ocs2` is a general MPC-DDP solver.
 In this implementation the robot is represented as a 7-dof mobile manipulator with differential drive base (this can be easily adapted/changed in the future).

 The system dynamics consist in the kinematic model.
 As a consequence the model predictive controller optimizes the joint velocities and the base twist.
 The solution is subject to velocity constraints.

 ### Install

+The solver has the potential to check for self collision by specifying which link pair should be checked for self collision.
+The collision checking library `hpp-fcl` needs therefore to be installed.
+System modelig (forward kinematics, auto-differentiation and derivatives) uses the `pinocchio` libray that needs to be installed as well.
+Standard binaries do not work here since, they do not come with support for the collision checking provided by `hpp-fcl`.

 #### Install hpp-fcl
 Add the `robotpkg` repository to the available source.
 Find the system you are working on: